There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 Remove the pizza from the oven and let it cool for a few minutes before slicing and serving.

-The cost of making this dough, when I made it, was around £1.
-I used own brand flour from Tesco and a single package of dried yeast, again own brand Tesco.
-The olive oil I already had, but it's included the cost of what I used in the recipe.
-The sugar and salt I had and the water was from the kitchen tap.
+When I made this dough, the cost was around £1.
+I used own-brand flour from Tesco and a single package of dried yeast, again, own-brand Tesco.
+I already had the olive oil, but it's included in the cost of what I used in the recipe.
+I had sugar and salt, and the water was from the kitchen tap.

 2x 500g cartons of tomato Passata - Tesco offer a carton for 69p each